About

 But we are inside metro Atlanta, near the city of Decatur, and my son cannot wander the countryside like I did as a boy in Mississippi.

-I want my son to see just a little of what I saw and learned and took for granted as a boy.
+I wanted my son to see just a little of what I saw and learned and took for granted as a boy.

 And so I planted our front yard with Native American varieties of beans, corn, and squash, and heirloom varieties of tomatoes and peppers and sweet potatoes and Chinese brown cotton.
 We also planted native flowers and milkweed and pollinator hosts.